Schrems II:

 We’ll be in contact shortly.

-What Is Schrems II
+What Is Schrems II?

-On July 16, 2020, the ECJ concluded in its Schrems II decision that the EU-U.S. Privacy Shield Framework (“Privacy Shield”) was no longer a valid mechanism for transferring personal data from the European Economic Area (“EEA”) to the United States.
-With no grace period to allow companies to adapt, the Schrems II judgment obligates organizations previously depending on the Privacy Shield Framework to immediately identify an alternative solution to continue their data transfers from the EEA to the United States.
+On July 16, 2020, the Court of Justice of the European Union (CJEU) concluded in its Schrems II decision that the EU-U.S. Privacy Shield Framework (Privacy Shield) was no longer a valid mechanism for transferring personal data from the European Economic Area (EEA) to the United States.
+The Court also tightened the rules for organizations that rely on Standard Contractual Clauses (SCCs) for international data transfers.

 Key activities include:

-Initial Scoping of Data Transfers from the EEA
+Scoping of Data Transfers from the EEA

 VeraSafe guides you through a discovery exercise, to identify and document the categories and sources of personal data that your organization exports or receives from the EEA.